noxthot/ss22_julia_workshop/pages/datascience/dataframes.md

    3 │ Europe     Switzerland          8637000
 ```

-Also note that the data types of the columns are printed.
+Also note that the data types of the columns are printed below the column name.

 ## Working with real data